VOLTEC6647/lib6647/README.md

 * [ ] Implement characterization routines into library.
   + [x] Copy SimEnabler class from frc-characterization, to enable characterization of simulations.
   + [ ] Create CharLoop classes, with templates to run characterization routines across different robots.
+* [ ] Implement trajectory generation into library.
+  + [ ] Create HyperProfiledPIDController, a wrapper for a ProfiledPIDController using HyperPIDControllers.
+  + [ ] Create ProfiledPIDSuperSubsystem, with added JSON functionality.
 * [ ] Add more flexibility and configuration options.
 * [x] Comment everything.
 * [x] Do proper Exception handling.